07balajee/TEXT-Based-RPG-Java/README.md

 Objectives

 Demonstrate OOP principles like encapsulation (private health, inventory) and abstraction (simplified command interfaces).
 Incorporate exception handling for invalid inputs.
 Simulate RPG mechanics for educational and entertainment purposes.

+🎮 Features

+👤 Player System – Health, damage, score, and inventory tracking.

+🗡️ Items & Loot – Potions, swords, and shields that can be collected and used.

+👹 Enemies – Fight orcs, goblins, and more with turn-based combat.

+🗺️ Dungeon Map – Navigate between different rooms with directions.

+⚔️ Combat System – Attack enemies, equip items, and survive battles.

+🎲 Random Events – Loot drops and enemy spawns are randomized for replayability.

+📜 Score Tracking – Earn points by defeating enemies.